DGEXSolutions/osrd-info/content/docs/reference/design-docs/editoast-errors/_index.en.md

 4. Create a derive macro `ViewError` that interfaces with `thiserror::Error` API and generates:
   * `impl ViewError`
   * `impl utoipa::ToSchema` that returns the schema of the generated OSRD error
-5. ~~Adapt the frontend error keys collection script to also look for errors in the OpenAPI routes response section.~~ We accept a temporary desync of the error keys.
+5. We'll have to change the frontend error keys collection script almost entirely by the end of this migration.
+We could update it to also look for errors in the OpenAPI routes response section but that's extra work which brings little benefits.
+We accept a temporary desync of the error keys while this migration is ongoing.

 We decide the status code of each `ViewError` at it's definition as it's a required data to generate the response (the status code is part of the payload).
 Duplicating it in the `utoipa::path` annotation is a bad idea, and extracting it from the generate `utoipa::Route` is tricky.
 Therefore the error has to stay the source of truth about its status code.